 Welcome to the Moseley Osteopathy website.

 Let me introduce myself.
 My name is Jonathan Mussen and I qualified from the British College of Osteopathic Medicine in 1997.
-I have worked all over the country and in France over the last 18 years.
-For the last 8 years I have been working in Walsall and Worcester.
-Having lived in Moseley for this time AND noticing that there is not an osteopath currently working in the area, I have decided to start an osteopathic clinic in the highly regarded BAC Centre on Wake Green Rd.
+I have worked all over the country and in France over the last 20 years.
+For the last 11 years I have been working in Walsall and Worcester.
+Having lived in Moseley for this time AND noticing that there is not an osteopath currently working in the area, I decided to start an osteopathic clinic in the highly regarded BAC Centre on Wake Green Rd – a friendly and professional clinic a few hundred metres from Alcester Rd.
+I have been working there on Monday afternoons since April 2015.

 My philosophy is to try to get people better fast.
 It is a matter of professional pride for me to do this.
 Some clinics and practitioners have been known to try to get patients to return for a minimum number of treatments via further “check ups” or unnecessary “maintenance” treatments.
 These can sometimes be of use and are occasionally essential BUT for the majority of times are not needed.
 Where they can be very useful is explained quickly on the Maintenance Treatment page.